Editorial: Why we published SEIU Local 1000 story

-Other aspects of the article were also unusual, which prompted out of a commitment this publication to the public interest to publish our own piece outside our normal twice-a-month publishing schedule.
+Other aspects of the article were also unusual.
+So out of a commitment to the public interest prompted this publication to publish our own piece outside our normal twice-a-month publishing schedule.
 The goal was to more deeply explore the issue, give Brown a fair hearing and allow other parties opportunity to share their perspectives.
 This included letting Brown share his harassment charges that, if true, should be just as concerning to leadership and members of Local 1000 as the protest charges filed against Brown and others.

 In the interest of full disclosure, let me note for about one year I was a dues-paying member of SEIU Local 1000.
 But I did not have a vote in the recent leadership election, and to be frank, I wasn’t even aware of the highly contested election until I read about its conclusion in the Bee.

 As a former daily newspaper reporter, I also understand the challenges of writing and editing against a daily deadline.
 But I take seriously being a faithful steward of my profession, and several aspects of the Sacramento Bee’s June 10 immediately struck me as not following proper journalistic standards.